Hi, I'm Kevin!

 I've worked with Amazon Web Services since 2018.

 Between 2018 and 2021 I was involved in planning and provisioning infrastructure for a microservice-based product called Konekti while working for Synoa GmbH.
-During this time I gained extensive knowledge of:

-• Elastic Container Services (ECS)
+• Elastic Kubernetes Services (EKS)

 • Elastic Compute Cloud (EC2)

-• Intensive, automatic resource tagging to monitor budgets
+• Automatic resource tagging to monitor budgets

 • Security Groups and Ingress Control

-• AWS Load Balancers and Traefik Edge Proxy
+• AWS Load Balancers

 • VPC and subnet management